nextstrain/docs.nextstrain.org/src/install.rst

             .. include:: snippets/ambient-setup.rst

-         .. group-tab:: Windows
+         .. group-tab:: Windows (PowerShell)

             .. note::

                Due to installation constraints, there is no way to use the ambient runtime on Windows directly.
-Starting from the beginning, follow steps for **WSL on Windows** if the ambient runtime is desired, or use the **Docker** runtime instead.
+Starting from the beginning, follow steps for **Windows (WSL)** if the ambient runtime is desired, or use the **Docker** runtime instead.

-         .. group-tab:: WSL on Windows
+         .. group-tab:: Windows (WSL)

             .. include:: snippets/ambient-setup.rst